-The second part of this book reviews hedge funds.
-Chapter 3 begins with a brief history on the birth of hedge funds and an introduction to the types of hedge fund investment strategies.
-Chapter 4 provides some practical guidance as to how to build a hedge fund investment program.
-Chapter 5 is devoted to conducting due diligence, including both a qualitative and quantitative review.
-In Chapter 6 we analyze the return distributions hedge funds and begin to consider some risk management issues.
-In Chapter 7 we expand the discussion of hedge fund risks and highlight some specific examples of hedge fund underperformance.
-In Chapter 8 we review the regulatory framework in which hedge funds operate.
-Chapter 9 provides an introduction to hedge fund benchmarks and how these benchmarks can impact the asset allocation decision to hedge funds.
-In Chapter 10, we consider the fees charged by hedge fund managers-a key point of contention between hedge fund managers and their clients.
-Last, in Chapter 11 we conclude on a humorous note as we go through a top ten list of hedge fund quotes and accompanying anecdotes.
+The third part of the book reviews hedge funds.
+Chapter 10 begins with a brief history on the birth of hedge funds and an introduction to the types of hedge fund investment strategies.
+Chapter 11 provides some practical guidance as to how to build a hedge fund investment program.
+Chapter 12 is devoted to conducting due diligence, including both a qualitative and a quantitative review.
+In Chapter 13, we analyze the return distributions of hedge funds and begin to consider some risk management issues.
+In Chapter 14, we expand the discussion of hedge fund risks and highlight some specific examples of hedge fund underperformance.
+Chapter 15 provides an introduction to hedge fund benchmarks and discusses how these benchmarks impact the asset allocation decision with regard to hedge funds.
+In Chapter 16, we consider the fees charged by hedge fund managers, a key point of contention between hedge fund managers and their clients.
+Chapter 17 reviews some recent hedge fund explosions and implosions.
+We thought it worthwhile to look at recent exits of five hedge fund managers to determine what went wrong, to consider what might have been done to prevent their demise, and to see whether there are any other lessons learned.
+In the concluding Chapter 18, we have a bit of fun at the expense of the hedge fund industry and add a humorous note as we go through a top-ten list of hedge fund quotes (from actual hedge fund managers) and accompanying anecdotes.